mathandpencil/layered-settings/README.md

             "general": {"CLIENT_NAME": "client"},
             "email": {"EMAIL_HOST": "smtp.example.com", "EMAIL_PORT": 25},
         },

+        # Secrets Manager works similar to SSM.
+If the secret is a json object, the object's keys will be the layered setting "key"
+        # If the secret is just plain text, the secret's name will be used as the key
+        loaders.SecretsManagerLoader(f"/app/stage/", aws_region="us-east-1") if ALLOW_SSM_CONFIGURATION else None,

         # If we are able/willing to reach out to AWS, do so.
 A `None` in the initialize_settings sources
         # will simply be ignored.